witnit2/CX-4640-Final-Project/README.md

 where $a < \xi < b$.
 ## Extension to Composite Quadrature
+In cases where the [domain is too large or the value of $n$ would need to be too high for computation](#Differences-from-Other-Types-of-Quadrature), the optimal solution is to break up the domain into smaller subintervals and compute the Newton-Cotes quadrature on each of the subintervals with smaller values of $n$, a process known as composite quadrature.
+The subintervals are not bounded by size but are typically kept the same size for simplicity; in the event of a more complex geometry in certain regions of the domain, however, the subinterval length may be decreased to capture the geometry accurately.
+This also may exist in both closed and open forms, where the closed form interpolates over the endpoints of the subinterval and the open form does not.

+In the case of the composite trapezoidal rule, the endpoints of the entire domain would be counted once and the endpoints of each
 ## References
 1. El-Mikkawy, M. (2002).
 A unified approach to Newton–Cotes quadrature formulae.
 Applied Mathematics and Computation, 138(2–3), 403–413. https://doi.org/10.1016/s0096-3003(02)00144-3
 2. Agbota, L. (2024).
 Newton-Cotes Quadrature Formulas with Error Term. https://doi.org/10.13140/RG.2.2.27346.98241